 The Action Plan

-As it can be clearly seen from the report, social media marketing brings high quality visitors to ecommerce sites.
-Therefore, gearing up towards a more active social media strategy should be definite must for ecommerce companies of all sizes in 2016.
-Here, we do not solely mean, just tweeting or posting on Facebook occasionally, but instead really keeping up an active voice in all channels including Instagram and also the rising social star of ecommerce, Pinterest.
+As can be seen from the report, social media marketing brings high-quality visitors to e-commerce sites.
+Therefore, gearing up towards a more active social media strategy should be a definite must for e-commerce companies of all sizes in 2016.
+Here, we do not solely mean, just tweeting or posting on Facebook occasionally, but instead really keeping up an active voice in all channels including Instagram and also the rising social star of e-commerce, Pinterest.

-Mobile is no longer a nice-to-have, even if you are a small or medium sized ecommerce companies.
+Mobile is no longer a nice-to-have, even if you are small or medium-sized e-commerce companies.